amitshekhariitbhu/Android-Debug-Database/README.md

 ## About me

-Hi, I am [**Amit Shekhar**](https://amitshekhar.me), I have mentored many developers, and their efforts landed them high-paying tech jobs, helped many tech companies in solving their unique problems, and created many open-source libraries being used by top companies.
+Hi, I am Amit Shekhar, Co-Founder @ [Outcome School](https://outcomeschool.com) • IIT 2010-14 • I have taught and mentored many developers, and their efforts landed them high-paying tech jobs, helped many tech companies in solving their unique problems, and created many open-source libraries being used by top companies.
 I am passionate about sharing knowledge through open-source, blogs, and videos.

 You can connect with me on: